redis-rs/redis-rs/README.md

 ## Basic Operation

-To open a connection you need to create a client and then to fetch a connection from it.
-In the future there will be a connection pool for those, currently each connection is separate and not pooled.
+To open a connection you need to create a client and then fetch a connection from it.

 Many commands are implemented through the `Commands` trait but manual command creation is also possible.